123anubhav/anubhav_japanese_restaurant/README.md

 ![Anubhav](https://i.ibb.co/dBxww2c/Sushi.png)

 ## Introduction
-Are you wondering how to make a website using #HTML and #CSS?
+I had make a website using #HTML and #CSS?
 Join me today to create a modern, fully responsive HTML & CSS website with animations!

 In this Project, I have used how to:
 - Use CSS variables